GitHub23211/Simple-Chatroom/README.md

 * Other users' names in a conversation are links to their profile page that shows their avatar, name and bio.

 ## Backend Extensions
+* Added support for querying a limited number of messages at once
 * Modified Session schema so that it accepts passwords submitted by users.
     * Passwords are hashed with bcrypt before being sent to the database.
     * Added a new loginUser function in ./server/src/controllers/auth.js to make use of these passwords when verifying users.